 What could recruiters do if they didn’t spend half their time screening and scheduling applicants?
 With AI and automation removing many time-consuming tasks from a recruiter’s day, recruiters will find themselves with more time to focus on different parts of the TA organization.
 They can be especially effective as advisors and coaches to hiring managers; helping them through the hiring process and keeping them focused on candidates.

-With that in mind, here are the five discrete phases during the hiring process that recruiters can assist hiring managers with: opening the requisition, screening the applicants, interviewing the candidates, selecting the best, and making the offer.
+Here are the five distinct phases during the hiring process that recruiters can assist hiring managers with: opening the requisition, screening the applicants, interviewing the candidates, selecting the best, and making the offer.

 When opening a requisition, recruiters should set deadline expectations and lay out a map of the hiring process.
 Deadlines help keep hiring managers focused on hiring, and a process map allows them to see what they should focus on at each phase.

 It’s also a good time for recruiters to review EEOC regulations and answer any initial questions hiring managers have around the recruiting process or how your organization successfully hires.
 These will provide a solid foundation to build off of when recruiters get to the more ambiguous areas of the hiring process like interviewing and selecting.